Best Freeze Dried Backpacking Meals

 Full disclosure, I am culturally biased, or maybe simply culturally informed.
 Chilaquiles have been my favorite food since I can remember.
 Growing up in Mexico, I’ve not only been exposed to different versions of this simple yet genius combination of flavors and textures (tortilla chips, salsa, protein, cream, queso), but baked chilaquiles were my late grandmother’s best dish.

 Since moving to the US though, I’ve had to let go of my chilaquiles expectations because the quality just hasn’t been there.
-However, when I opened the Charge Up Chilaquiles pouch, I blinked at my grandmother’s kitchen.
+However, when I opened the Charge-Up Chilaquiles pouch, I blinked at my grandmother’s kitchen.
 A zesty hint of chile verde and tomatillo mixed with the warm masa of corn tortillas, and I was 7 again.
 Could it be that good?
 A cup of boiling water and 5 minutes later, that first bite tasted real enough to make me feel like I was eating straight from the oven plate.
 For me, the texture resembled more the oven version, with the tortilla a bit softer than the stovetop version, where the chilaquiles tortillas are crispier.
 It was a treat.
 I only wish I could’ve had seconds.

 If you already like tortillas or tortilla chips, tomatillo salsa, huevos, and beans and can handle chile kicks, you might be ready for this authentically imported flavor from México.